How Professional Services Firms Are Cutting Proposal Time by 60–75% With AI

 Cost: Included in Clio's higher-tier plans ($89–$149/user/month)

-Clio Grow handles the intake and proposal side of the Clio ecosystem.
-When a lead comes in, Grow manages the intake questionnaire, auto-generates matter information, and produces engagement letter drafts using templates the firm defines.
-It is the tightest integration between lead capture and proposal production available to small law firms — no separate tools, no data re-entry.
+Clio Grow manages intake questionnaires, auto-generates matter information, and produces engagement letter drafts using templates the firm defines.
+The tightest integration between lead capture and proposal production available to small law firms — no separate tools, no data re-entry.
+Who it's for: Law firms already using Clio for practice management.

 Lawyaw (Now Clio Draft) — Best for Document Assembly